-Headbands are a beautiful and practical headwear accessory that is becoming increasingly popular.
+Headbands are a beautiful and practical headwear accessory that is growing in popularity.
 The primary function of headbands is to hold your hair securely in place.
 But why shouldn't a headband also be a graceful accent in your clothing?
 Bronté Amsterdam offers you a variety of these jewelry for your hair!